iWriteGigs

 C preferred program to absolute music.

-D focused equally on program and absolute music.
+D wrote neither program nor absolute music.

 Question #10